Feeds:

 There’s another part to this relationship.
 When you trust in Jesus – His life, His remarkable (and challenging!) teachings, His death and, finally, His resurrection – God no longer sees all the wrong things you’ve done and all the right things you haven’t done.
 All He sees is the perfection of His Son.
 That means when this life ends, you’ll spend eternity in the joyous, glorious presence of God and Jesus.

 2. I may not have any use for “religion”, but I can write with confidence that this world has absolutely NOT been torn apart by religion.
-It’s been torn apart by the opposite of all the traits of Jesus – greed, intolerance, hate, fear, judgmentalism and tribalism.
+It’s been torn apart by the opposite of all the traits of Jesus – greed, intolerance, hate, fear, tribalism and heartless judgmentalism.

 Sadly, these are common traits for every human being on this planet, whether or not they’re involved in any kind of “religion”.
 The solution, for Jon Stewart, for me and for YOU, is a life-changing relationship with Jesus that starts NOW and goes into all eternity.